akshaygarika15/Renforcement-learning/README.md

-## solving a simple 4*4 Gridworld almost similar to openAI gym frozenlake using Monte-Carlo method Reinforcement Learning
+# Solving a simple 4*4 Gridworld almost similar to openAI gym frozenlake using Monte-Carlo method Reinforcement Learning

 WRITTEN BY Garika Akshay
 This program is using Reinfrocement learning to solve a 4*4 gridworld like frozen lake enviroment in open ai gym